Miss Sabrina Mahisha

 a) Minimum Tax Rate: The business turnover tax rate for individual taxpayers is 0.25%.

 b) Investment Credit: Investment credit will be allowed a flat 15% of the eligible amount.
 The ceiling for calculation of eligible amount for investment credit is 20% of total income.
-Moreover, the rate of investment credit will be 7.5% in case of failure in the submission of return.
+Moreover, the rate of investment credit will be 7.5% in case of failure in the submission of returns.

 c) Submission of Income Tax Return: